-You will start out in Fort Ganrick.
-Once you have moved around and met people there, you can leave town and explore your surroundings.
-For example, a major settlement called Fort Draco is down the road to the southwest.
+You will start out in Fort Emergence.
+Once you have moved around and met people there (especially Anaximander), you can leave town and explore your surroundings.
+Leave to the south and enter Upper Avernum.
+Leave to the north to explore the surface.

 Of course, getting from town to town on foot can be tiring.
-It is said there is a way to magically, instantly travel from town to town.
+It is said there is a way to magically, instantly travel out to the far cities and then back to Fort Emergence.
 Perhaps someone might make it known to you ...